How this week's Palantir and Asana listings could reshape the IPO market - KESQ

 Two “unicorn” startups with ties to Facebook are set to go public this week in a somewhat unconventional way.
 And if they succeed, they could radically change what’s next for private companies looking to make their way to Wall Street.

-Big Data firm Palantir, whose co-founder Peter Thiel is a Facebook board member, will debut on the New York Stock Exchange on Tuesday.
-A day later, corporate software company Asana, run by Facebook co-founder and former chief technology officer Dustin Moskovitz, will follow.
+Big Data firm Palantir, whose co-founder Peter Thiel is a Facebook board member, will debut on the New York Stock Exchange on Wednesday.
+So will corporate software company Asana, run by Facebook co-founder and former chief technology officer Dustin Moskovitz.

 Each is doing so by directly listing shares like Spotify and Slack did — rather than through a more traditional initial public offering or super-trendy blank check merger.